folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/folio_setup.md

 tamu-tenant-config
 x-okapi-token
 ```
 6) If you are using an external database host, ignore this step.
-Otherwise deploy two crunchy-postgres *Stateful set* Workloads to the *folio-r2* namespace.
-Name one *pg-okapi* for Okapi's *okapi* database, and the other *pg-folio* for Folio's *okapi_modules* database.
+Otherwise deploy two crunchy-postgres *Stateful set* Workloads to the *folio-prod* namespace.
+Name one *pg-okapi* for Okapi's *okapi* database, and the other *pg-folio* for FOLIO's *okapi_modules* database.
 Edit each of these Workloads to set environment variables - clicking *Add From Source* to choose the corresponding db-config-okapi and db-config-modules Secrets.
 Configure your persistent volumes, any resource reservations and limits, as well as the Postgres UID and GID (26) at this time.
-7) Install Apache Kafka and Apache ZooKeeper through a Helm Chart under your Folio Project - Apps - Launch.
+7) Install Apache Kafka and Apache ZooKeeper through a Helm Chart under your FOLIO Project - Apps - Launch.
 Currently using the Bitnami Kafka app.
-8) Install Elasticsearch through a Helm Chart under your Folio Project - Apps - Launch.
+8) Install Elasticsearch through a Helm Chart under your FOLIO Project - Apps - Launch.
 Currently using the Bitnami Elasticsearch app.
 9) Deploy Okapi Workload *Scalable deployment* of 1 and InitDB environment variable set to true - built from our custom Docker container - with db-connect-okapi Secret.
 Once it is running, edit the Okapi Workload and set InitDB environment variable to *false*, it will redeploy.
-10) Deploy Folio module Workloads as *Scalable deployment* between 1 and 3 (one Workload per Folio module) - with db-connect Secret for those modules that need a connection to the database.
-Import the folio-r2-2021-workloads.yaml file in Rancher for this step.
+10) Deploy FOLIO module Workloads as *Scalable deployment* between 1 and 3 (one Workload per FOLIO module) - with db-connect Secret for those modules that need a connection to the database.
+Import the folio-<release>-workloads.yaml file in Rancher for this step.
 11) Deploy Stripes Workload as *Run one pod on each node* – built from our custom Docker container.
 12) Deploy create-tenant Workload as *Job* – built from our custom Docker container with scripts - with tamu-tenant-config Secret.
 13) Deploy create-deploy Workload as *Job*, to enable modules for `/proxy/modules`, `/discovery/modules`, and tenants – built from our custom Docker container with scripts - with tamu-tenant-config Secret.